 On the other hand, a poor fit is easy to spot.
 If you can easily spin the boot on the hoof, it’s too large.
 If you struggle to get it on, it’s too small.
 Rub marks or sores on the heel bulbs or coronary band are clear signs of an improper fit.
 Pay close attention to your horse’s movement; any signs of discomfort mean you need to reassess the size or style of the boot.

-Measure Right After a Trim
+Pro Tip: Always Measure After a Trim

 Timing is everything when it comes to measuring for hoof boots.
 The ideal time to measure is immediately after a fresh trim from your farrier.
 This is when the hoof is at its most compact and balanced shape, giving you the most accurate dimensions for a snug fit.
 Measuring a hoof that is overgrown or due for a trim will likely result in you ordering a boot that is too large.